 - managed its staff in accordance with its enterprise agreement and provided learning and development opportunities to maintain the department's capabilities

-- delivered its services, within budget, and in accordance with accountability requirements.
+- delivered its services in accordance with accountability requirements.

-The Senate department also continued to work with the other parliamentary departments to deliver its services, to improve support for the Parliament and the work of its members and to enhance the strategic direction of the parliamentary service.
-A focus of this work remains the implementation of a whole-of-parliament approach to ICT and improvements to systems that produce and manage key information resources of both Houses and their committees.
+The Senate department continued to work with the other parliamentary departments to deliver its services, to improve support for the Parliament and the work of its members and to enhance the strategic direction of the parliamentary service.
+A focus of interdepartmental effort remains the implementation of a whole-of-parliament approach to ICT and the integration of the disparate business systems that support the work of the Houses and their committees.
+Another focus involved coordination of changed security arrangements in Parliament House, including the Australian Federal Police assuming command of security operations and the commencement of major capital works upgrades.

-Demand for the department’s services is substantially driven by the requirements of senators, and the decisions and activities of the Senate and its committees.
+A constant in the department's planning and reporting has been the recognition that much of the demand for its services shifts in line with levels of Senate legislative and committee activity.
+Demand is overwhelmingly driven by the requirements of senators, and the decisions and activities of the Senate and its committees.
 Each year, significant factors include:

-- the number of days and hours, and distribution, of the sittings of the Senate
+- the number of days and hours, and distribution, of its sittings

 - the legislative workload of the Senate

-- the number of committees and their workload.
+- the number of committees on which senators serve

 - peaks in demand for services—for example, to complete the legislative program before the end of a sitting period